Skip to content

 In addition to the time it takes to find leaks using either soapy water or ultrasonic detectors, there can be safety issues with finding leaks overhead or under equipment using these techniques.
 Climbing ladders or crawling around equipment can pose dangers.

-Compressed air leak detection game changer
+Compressed air leak detection game changer:-

 What if there were a leak detection technology that could pinpoint the precise location of a leak from up to 50 meters away, in a noisy environment, without shutting down equipment?
 Fluke has developed an industrial thermal imager that does just that.
 Industrial maintenance managers are calling the Fluke ii900 Sonic Industrial Imager, a “game-changer” in the pursuit of finding compressed air leaks.